andreasabel/inCode/entry/functor-combinatorpedia.md

 and returns a new functor, enhances or mixes them together in some way.
 That is, they take things of kind `k -> Type` and themselves return a `j -> Type`.
 This lets us build complex functors/indexed types out of simpler "primitive" ones.
+This includes many some monad transformers, free structures, and tensors.

 For example, `ReaderT r` is a famous one that takes a functor `f` and enhances it with "access to an `r` environment" functionality.
 Another famous one is